m3y54m/underactuated-robot-vision-opencv/README.md

-# Vision for Underactuated Robot Manipulator
+# OpenCV Vision for an Underactuated Robot Manipulator

 This repository contains all the source code related to the computer-vision part of a academic research project for controlling an underactuated robot manipulator in years 2016 and 2017.
 The control algorithm of the robot is not provided is this repository.